The Truman Show: Plot

 Truman's suspicions culminate in an attempt to escape the island, but increasingly implausible occurrences block his path.
 Eventually, he is caught and returned home under a flimsy pretext.
 There, he confronts Meryl and challenges the sincerity of their marriage.
 As he holds her at knifepoint, Meryl breaks character to call for help and is removed from the show.

 Hoping to bring Truman back to a controllable state, Christof reintroduces his father to the show under the guise of him having developed amnesia following the accident.
 The show regains its ratings, and Truman seems to return to his routines.
 One night, however, Christof discovers that Truman has begun sleeping in his basement.
-Disturbed by this change in behavior, Christof sends Truman's best friend Marlon to visit and discovers that Truman has disappeared through a makeshift tunnel in the basement.
+Disturbed by this change in behavior, Christof sends Truman's best friend Marlon to visit and discovers that Truman has disappeared through a makeshift tunnel.
 Christof suspends the broadcast for the first time in its history, leading to record viewing numbers.

 Truman is found sailing away from Seahaven, having conquered his fear of water.
-Christof resumes the transmission and creates a violent storm in an attempt to capsize Truman's boat.
+Christof resumes the transmission and, unable to fetch Truman by rescue boat, creates a violent storm in an attempt to capsize Truman's boat, ignoring the protests of the executive producers and his assistants.
 Truman nearly drowns but continues to sail until his boat strikes the wall of the soundstage.
 He finds a staircase leading to an exit door.
-As he contemplates leaving, Christof speaks to Truman, revealing the truth about the show and encouraging him to stay by claiming that there is no more truth in the real world than in his artificial one.
-Truman utters his catchphrase - "In case I don't see ya, good afternoon, good evening, and good night" - before bowing to the audience and exiting.
-Viewers around the world celebrate Truman's escape, and Sylvia races to greet him.
-The executive producers end the program with a shot of the open exit door, leaving Christof devastated.
-After the broadcast ends, Truman's viewers look for something else to watch.
+As Truman contemplates leaving, Christof speaks to him, revealing the truth about the show and encouraging him to stay by claiming that there is no more truth in the real world than in his artificial one.
+Truman utters his catchphrase—"In case I don't see ya, good afternoon, good evening, and good night"—before bowing to the audience and exiting.
+Sylvia races to greet him as the executive producers end the program with a shot of the open exit door, leaving Christof devastated.
+Viewers around the world celebrate Truman's escape, before quickly becoming bored and switching to the other TV channels.